ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         Since creating the cable assembly business 25 years ago, Graham is proud to keep ASL in the family.

-        **"When I created the business 25 years ago, Gareth, Sophie and Oliver were only very young.
-I didn't imagine or expect that they would eventually join me one day, but I am so delighted that they did.
+        **"When I created the business 25 years ago, Gareth, Sophie and Oliver were only very young so I didn't imagine or expect that they would eventually join me one day.
 It has been a blessing to see all my children join Assembly Solutions and watch them grown into knowledgeable and respectful professionals.
 It comes with great pride to pass down what I have built to the children, and I look forward to watching their journey ahead".**

         Gareth, Managing Director, reflects on great memories;